 JobKeeper Payment Program

-The JobKeeper Payment provides a wage subsidy to businesses impacted by coronavirus.
-The Government will provide eligible employers with AUD1,500 per fortnight per employee to help them retain workers through this period.
+The JobKeeper Payment provides a wage subsidy to businesses impacted by COVID-19.
+The Government will provide eligible employers with AUD1,000 per fortnight per employee (previously AUD1,500 for the period 30 March to 27 September 2020, and AUD1,200 for the period 28 September 2020 to 3 January 2021) to help them retain workers through this period.
 Key points related to this measure include:

-- Employers will be eligible if, at the time of applying, they estimate that their turnover has fallen (or will likely fall) by at least 30% as a result of the current restrictions / COVID-19 impact relative to a comparable period in 2019.
+- Employers will be eligible if, at the time of applying, they estimate that their turnover has fallen (or will likely fall) by at least 30% as a result of the current restrictions / COVID-19 impact relative to a comparable period in the prior year.